Alabama vs. New Mexico State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Alabama and its opponents have combined to score more than 67 points in three of nine games this season.
+- Alabama has combined with its opponents to score more than 67 points in three of nine games this season.

-- New Mexico State's games have gone over 67 points in four of nine chances this season.
+- In 44.4% of New Mexico State's games this season (4/9), the teams combined to score more than Saturday's total of 67.

-- Saturday's total is 0.9 points higher than the combined 66.1 PPG average of the two teams.

-- This contest's total is nine points greater than the 58 these two squads combine to surrender per game this season.

-- The average total in Crimson Tide games this season is 62.9, 4.1 points fewer than Saturday's over/under of 67 .
+- The combined points per game average of the two teams, 66.1, is 0.9 points fewer than Saturday's over/under.

-- The 67 total in this game is eight points above the 59 average total in Aggies games this season.
+- The 58 combined points per game that these two squads have allowed this season are nine fewer than the 67 total in this contest.

 Alabama Stats and Trends